ansoncht/Server-Client/README.md

 # Go server - Dart client
-This is a mock Golang server and Flutter client using gRPC
+This is a mock Golang server and Flutter client using gRPC and PostgreSQL

 Server (Written in Golang): handles all the request through gRPC and give appropriate response

 Client (Written in Flutter / Dart): gives a nicely designed UI for users to input data and interact with

+Database (PostgreSQL): holds all the user details received from the clinet and processed by the server

+API (gRPC): provides unified agreement for client and server applications to communicate transparently

 Work Flow:
 1. User launch the flutter client app